Charlie Pickering: Personal life

 Pickering was born in Melbourne and educated at St Leonard's College, Brighton Grammar School and Monash University where he graduated with Bachelor of Arts (American History) and Bachelor of Laws degrees.

-Pickering is married to Sarah Krasnostein and they have one child.
+Pickering is married to Sarah Krasnostein and they have two children.
 He converted to Judaism in 2013.

 Political views

 As co-host of Channel Ten's The Project, Pickering claimed to have voted Liberal "once".
 Pickering has hosted the ABC political and cultural commentary program The Weekly with Charlie Pickering since 2015.
 New Matilda describes the program as "a satirical news program with a progressive bent".
 On the program, Pickering has used his editorials to support halal certification and gay marriage, and to speak out against the detention of asylum seekers.
 He has been a strong critic of the Catholic Church.
 In June 2018 he angrily denounced the Catholic seal of the confessional.
 In March 2019, he denounced and ridiculed people who questioned the guilt of Cardinal George Pell in a segment of his program he called "The Pedo Files".
-Pell was subsequently found not guilty by a unanimous finding of the High Court of Australia.